Rajinsharwar/wordlive-wordpress-plugin/readme.txt

 <strong> Automatic Installation: </strong>
 1. Log in to your WordPress dashboard, and navigate under Plugins > Add New
-2. In the Search Box, search for \"WordLive\"
+2. In the Search Box, search for "WordLive"
-3. Besides the plugin named \"WordLive | Livecall Addon for Woocommerce\", click Install
+3. Besides the plugin named "WordLive | Livecall Addon for Woocommerce", click Install
 4. After the installation has been completed, click Activate.
-5. The plugin is now activated and now can be managed from the \" WordLive\" menu in the WordPress admin Dashboard.
+5. The plugin is now activated and now can be managed from the "WordLive" menu in the WordPress admin Dashboard.

 <strong> Manual Installation: </strong>
-1. Download the plugin\'s zip file by clicking on Download from the above of this page
+1. Download the plugin's zip file by clicking on Download from the above of this page
 2. Log in to your WordPress dashboard, and navigate under Plugins > Add New
 3. At the Top, click on Upload.
 3. Upload the zip you downloaded
 4. Click on Upload.
 5. After the plugin is uploaded, click on Activate.
-6. The plugin is now activated and now can be managed from the \" WordLive\" menu in the WordPress admin Dashboard.
+6. The plugin is now activated and now can be managed from the "WordLive" menu in the WordPress admin Dashboard.

+== Contribution ==

+You can easily contribute to our project in Github.
+You can create an issue, or create a pull request.
+[You can find our repository here](https://github.com/Rajinsharwar/wordlive-wordpress-plugin)

 == Frequently Asked Questions ==
-= I don\'t want any branding of Jitsi.
+= I don't want any branding of Jitsi.
 How can I remove that? = Our plugin currently uses the free version of Jitsi, which shows the Jitsi branding on your video calls.
 Some advertisements might also be shown on your calls.
-If Jitsi branding and Jitsi advertisements are really not good for your business, please drop us a mail at rajinsharwar@gmail.com, and we will deliver you a plugin that has Jitsi\'s premium version, no branding, and no advertisements.
+If Jitsi branding and Jitsi advertisements are really not good for your business, please drop us a mail at rajinsharwar@gmail.com, and we will deliver you a plugin that has Jitsi's premium version, no branding, and no advertisements.

 = Will this plugin work with my multi-vendor platform? = Yes, we are now currently integrated with the Dokan Multi-vendor plugin.
 This plugin will work with Dokan, and the call will be received by your sellers.

-= Who will receive the call request for the single-vendor websites? = The site\'s primary email.
-The call requests will be sent to the site\'s primary email.
+= Who will receive the call request for the single-vendor websites? = The site's primary email.
+The call requests will be sent to the site's primary email.

 = Can I customize the call request email template? = Yes, you can easily customize the call request email template.
-After the plugin is activated, you will find a menu in your admin dashboard named \" WordLive\".
+After the plugin is activated, you will find a menu in your admin dashboard named "WordLive".
 After you are there, you will find the option to customize the email template as you want.